 We support the use of life cycle assessment to assess the environmental performance of products, ambitious and realistic collection targets for portable batteries and the introduction of robust methodology and ensure a thorough impact assessment before considering the possibility of introducing the mandatory recycled content targets.

-In November 2022, the European Commission published its revision of the Packaging and Packaging Waste regulation (PPWR).
+In November 2022, the European Commission published its revision of the Packaging and Packaging Waste regulation (PPWR) which was adopted in February 2025.
 One of the primary goals of the proposed revision is to prevent packaging waste and make all packaging recyclable by 2030.

 Aluminium is a popular packaging material for food, drinks and pharmaceutical products because it provides a total barrier function, safeguarding the product's integrity and prolonging its shelf life.
-Aluminium is a top performer among recycling packaging materials, with a 73% recycling rate for aluminium beverage cans in EU27, UK, EFTA, in 2020.
+Aluminium is a top performer among recycling packaging materials, with a with a 75% recycling rate for aluminium beverage cans in EU27, UK, EFTA, in 2022.

 State-financed Chinese dumping undermines Europe’s trade defence and seriously harms its ability to protect jobs, innovative businesses, and entire industrial value chains.